khalid-hussain/shaheen/chap6.md

 war.
 As it is he's all ready to engage with all he has.
 But he fears that the people won't support him."

-Badr Bin Mughira said, "After our previous meeting, I consider myself an ordinary soldier of the Granada's army.
+Badr bin Mughira said, "After our previous meeting, I consider myself an ordinary soldier of the Granada's army.
 The sole purpose of a continuous war at this front was to engage Ferdinand's attention towards us till the people of Granada wake up from their deep sleep.
 But now I don't see that day is far